A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: The VEF Method

 Note that when an independent discretization is used for the VEF equations, the discretized VEF scalar flux and VEF current will not be equivalent to the zeroth and first angular moments of the discrete angular flux; the two solutions will differ on the order of the spatial discretization error.
 To notationally separate the two scalar flux solutions, we use $\varphi$ (varphi) to denote the VEF scalar flux and $\phi = \int \psi \ud \Omega$ (phi) as the zeroth moment of the angular flux.

 VEF methods seek the solution of the nonlinearly coupled system of equations:

 where the drift-diffusion form of VEF is used for brevity.
-Boundary conditions are specified by Eqs. \ref{eq:transport_inflow} and \ref{eq:mlbc} for the transport and VEF drift-diffusion equation, respectively.
+Boundary conditions are specified by Eqs.~\ref{eq:transport_inflow} and \ref{eq:mlbc} for the transport and VEF drift-diffusion equation, respectively.
 Here, the transport equation's scattering source is now coupled to the VEF drift-diffusion equation and the data for the VEF drift-diffusion equation are nonlinearly coupled to the transport equation.
 We have increased the complexity of the problem by adding the VEF scalar flux as an additional unknown and by casting the linear transport problem as nonlinear.
-However, properties of the VEF data allow this nonlinear, coupled system to be solved more efficiently.
+However, properties of the VEF data allow this nonlinear, coupled system to be solved more efficiently than algorithms based on the transport equation alone.

 Let

 be the streaming and collision operator and VEF drift-diffusion operator, respectively, where $\paren{\cdot}$ indicates a nonlinear dependence on the argument.
 By linearly eliminating the angular flux, the transport-VEF system is equivalent to